Common Cannabis & Hemp Industry Terms

 Bioremediation – remediation of contaminated landscapes using organisms such as plants and fungi to breakdown, absorb, or transform present contaminants.
 Hemp has been used to remove toxins from the soil allowing us to clean and reclaim polluted lands.

 Cannabinoid – class of compounds that interact with cannabinoid receptors.
-Located in the trichomes of the hemp plant.
+Located in the trichomes of the cannabis plant.
 Common cannabinoids are CBD, THC, CBN, CBG, CBDV.

 Cannabinoid Receptors – CB1 & CB2 Receptors – located throughout the body, are part of the endocannabinoid system, which is involved in a variety of physiological processes including appetite, pain-sensation, mood, and memory.
 Cannabinoid receptors are of a class of cell membrane receptors in the G protein-coupled receptor superfamily.